usnistgov/dioptra/docs/source/tutorials/example-basic-mlflow-demo.rst

 -------------------

 The entrypoints that we will be running in this example are implemented in the Python source files under ``src/`` and the ``MLproject`` file.
-To run these entrypoints within the testbed architecture, we need to package those files up into an archive and submit it to the Testbed RESTful API to create a new job.
+To run these entrypoints within the testbed architecture, we need to package those files up into an archive and submit it to the Testbed :term:`REST` :term:`API` to create a new job.
 For convenience, the ``Makefile`` provides a rule for creating the archive file for this example, just run ``make workflows``,

 .. code:: bash